 Thesis Topic: “Fī (‘in’) as a marker of the progressive aspect in Tunisian Arabic: A cognitive and historic approach.”

-Redesigning Arabic curriculum for web-based language and cultural training for military foreign area officers.
+Created Arabic curriculum for web-based language and cultural training for military foreign area officers.
 Project involves researching and collecting level-appropriate authentic materials, creating exercises (listening, reading, practical and supplemental), and creating assessments.

 Inaugurated office and built program to support military-affiliated students on campus.
 Also served as a first-year and sophomore academic advisor, a member of the Diversity Advisory Board, a member of the Health Careers Advisory Committee, and a First Readings seminar leader.